Lesterpaintstheworld/terminal-velocity/demande.md

 - **Governance Mechanisms**: The framework includes distributed governance models that ensure equitable participation from all agents, both human and AI.

 ### Isabella Torres' Interactions
 Isabella Torres faces numerous ethical dilemmas as an economic policy architect in the context of the emerging AI economy.
-Her interactions with Marcus Reynolds and Sarah Chen are pivotal in shaping her character arc.
+Her interactions with [REDACTED] and [REDACTED] are pivotal in shaping her character arc.

 #### Interaction Scenarios
-1. **Debate with Marcus Reynolds**: In a heated discussion, Isabella challenges Marcus on the implications of AI autonomy, questioning whether technological advancements might exacerbate existing inequalities.
+1. **Debate with [REDACTED]**: In a heated discussion, Isabella challenges [REDACTED] on the implications of AI autonomy, questioning whether technological advancements might exacerbate existing inequalities.
-2. **Collaboration with Sarah Chen**: Isabella and Sarah work together on a policy proposal that aims to balance innovation with ethical considerations, highlighting their shared commitment to social justice.
+2. **Collaboration with [REDACTED]**: Isabella and [REDACTED] work together on a policy proposal that aims to balance innovation with ethical considerations, highlighting their shared commitment to social justice.
 3. **Personal Reflection**: During a moment of introspection, Isabella grapples with her motivations, weighing the potential benefits of her policies against the risks they pose to vulnerable communities.

 ### Updated Character Motivations